dustinpfister/blog_posts/_posts/lodash_clamp.md

 layout: post
 categories: lodash
 id: 945
-updated: 2021-12-17 13:02:04
+updated: 2021-12-17 14:28:05
-version: 1.1
+version: 1.2
 ---

-In lodash there is a clamp umber method, but it would seem that there is not a wrap number method.
+In [lodash there is a clamp number method](https://lodash.com/docs/4.17.15#clamp) that can be use to return a number vlaue that is based off of a given number that is to be clamped between a lower and upper bound.
+However it would seem that there is not a wrap number method which is also to be found in libraries and frameworks that provide such a method.
+If I want a wrap number method in lodash then I will need to add one to lodash by way of a mixin using the [lodash mixin](/2018/01/31/lodash_mixin/) method.

 <!-- more -->